icornelius/icornelius.github.io/docs/_pages/index.md

   - /about.html
 ---

-I teach in the Department of English at Loyola University Chicago, where I study poetics, literary language, book history, and the histories of texts, mostly in English.
+I teach in the Department of English at Loyola University Chicago, where I study poetics, literary language, book history, and the histories of texts.

-In the undergraduate program I teach an introduction to literary reading, a first-year interdisciplinary humanities survey, and upper-division courses in book history, the history of the English language, and medieval English and European literatures.
+In the undergraduate program I teach an introduction to literary reading, a first-year interdisciplinary humanities survey (antiquity and Middle Ages), and upper-division courses in book history, the history of the English language, and medieval English and European literature.
 My graduate teaching has included seminars on pre-industrial European book history, Old English language and literature, *Piers Plowman*, and the reception of Boethius's *Consolation of Philosophy*.
 Materials for several recent courses are [published on-line](https://github.com/icornelius/zg-syllabi).
 I also convene an informal weekly reading group in medieval English philology.